swlaschin/fsadvent2016book/2016-11-27-Rick_Pack/index.md

-# F# Data Visualization for a neophyte -- CDC Open Data #
+# F# Data Visualization for a neophyte: CDC Open Data #

 *By Rick Pack.
 Original post at: https://rickpackblog.wordpress.com/2016/11/27/f-data-visualization-for-a-neophyte-cdc-open-data/*